-We believe that our net proceeds from this offering, together with our cash and cash equivalents as of December 31, 2018, and cash proceeds received in March 2019 from the sale of Series A convertible preferred units prior to our Reorganization and the sale of our Series B convertible preferred stock, will be sufficient to meet our projected operating requirements through .
+We believe that our net proceeds from this offering, together with our cash and cash equivalents as of June 30, 2019, will be sufficient to to fund our operating expenses and capital expenditure requirements through 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.